 If you are booking well in advance and can’t find tickets available, it is most likely that bookings haven’t opened yet.
 Make a note to come back and book tickets when they go on sale.

 Buying Fixed Price Tickets

-Additionally, it should be noted that many shorter train journeys, such as on local, regional and suburban trains, are fixed price.
+Additionally, it should be noted that many shorter train journeys in Europe, such as on local, regional and suburban trains, are fixed price.
 There is no different between buying the ticket at the station or in advance.
 These train trips can usually be spotted by there being no option for reservation.
-This also extends to domestic trains wholly within Switzerland, the Netherlands, Belgium and Luxembourg.
+This also applies to domestic trains wholly within the Netherlands, Belgium, Luxembourg and Switzerland.

 Buying Special Regional Tickets

 Either 1st or 2nd Class?

 A final word – tickets are usually available in both 1st and 2nd class.
 I usually just buy 2nd class tickets: the main difference is that 1st class seats are larger, may provide you a free drink and allow you access to 1st class and business lounges.
 I find 2nd class tickets perfectly comfortable, especially compared to economy class plane seats!

 How to Book Tickets for European Trains

 So, you’ve planned your trip, worked out where you want to travel in Europe by train and when, and now want to buy tickets.
 How do you buy tickets for trains in Europe?

 The Best Websites to Use to Buy European Train Tickets